mkolod/scala-cd/README.md

 *June 7, 2014*

-Here I outline the steps to take to enable continuous deployment for Scala Web projects that are based on [xsbt-web-plugin](https://github.com/earldouglas/xsbt-web-plugin/).
+Here we outline the steps to take to enable continuous deployment for Scala Web projects that are based on [xsbt-web-plugin](https://github.com/earldouglas/xsbt-web-plugin/).

 This builds on [continuous integration for scala](https://github.com/earldouglas/scala-ci#continuous-integration-for-scala),